4 Tips For The Best Photographic Safari

 - Evening presentations – Greg will give a talk on some evenings about his years of wildlife photography.

-Warren Samuels, BBC Big Cat Diary principle cameraman will join Governors Private Camps in the Masai Mara, Kenya in 1 July 17, for a week (7 night) safari.
+Warren Samuels, BBC Big Cat Diary principle cameraman will join Governors Private Camps in the Masai Mara, Kenya.
 During this time he will cover various aspects of photography including:

 - Photographic instruction given in the car each day

 - Evening slide shows on wildlife photography illustrating some examples of how to take good wildlife pictures

 - Client’s image appraisal sessions

 - Screening on wildlife documentaries that Warren has been involved in, which he will present together with a brief lecture on the “making of” of each particular film.
 His credits include Big Cat Week, Big Cat Live, Human Planet, Truth about Lions, Secret Life of Elephants and Planet Earth Live.

 - For those that would like it, Warren will be available to provide extra photographic coaching out side of game drive hours in the camp photographic gallery.